MarcSabatella/Campania/README.md

 as well as the work of Ronald Caltabiano and his pioneering Sicialian Numerals font.
 This current version of Campania is not directly based on either of these, however.
-Instead, it uses the glyphs from [Doulos](https://software.sil.org/doulos/) and adds somerelatively straightforward contextual substitutions and positioning rules to allow you to enter the most common symbols just by typing naturally.
+Instead, it uses the glyphs from [Doulos](https://software.sil.org/doulos/) and adds some relatively straightforward contextual substitutions and positioning rules to allow you to enter the most common symbols just by typing naturally.

 To install Campania, download either the [TTF](Campania.ttf?raw=true) or [OTF](Campania.otf?raw=true) files